International Trade Finance: Types, Benefits & How It Works

 3. Freight forwarders: Specialize in arranging the transportation of goods from one country to another.
 They can handle all aspects of shipping, including customs clearance, insurance, and documentation.

-4. Banks: Banks are key players in transactions involving the financing of international trade.
+4. Banks: Banks are key players in transactions involving the financing of global trade.
 In addition to processing payments and issuing letters of credit, they can offer financing of foreign trade to importers and exporters and offer other financial services that support global trade.

 5. Insurance: Insurance companies offer trade credit insurance to shield exporters from the possibility of nonpayment by international clients.
 Also, they can offer additional insurance to guard against other dangers involved with global trade, like damage to products during shipping.